Advanced-Command-Handler/Advanced-Command-Handler/README.md

 To start the bot, use `npm run start` or `npm run start_shards` if you want the bot to be sharded.
 You can edit config in `informations/config.json`.

 In `owners` you have to add your ID (in a String).
 You have to add at least one prefix in `prefixes` to start the bot.

-To install `depedencies`, you can simply run `npm install`.

 ## Templates